Instagram Reels Not Working? 10 Fixes That Work in 2026

 According to Instagram’s Help Center page on Reels troubleshooting, most playback and posting issues clear up after updating the app and restarting the device, in that order.
 Meta confirms in its transparency reports on platform availability that regional outages affect Reels delivery during incidents tagged “media playback” rather than full Instagram downtime, which is why your feed loads but Reels still fail.

-- Cache or session issues: 8 cases (force-close or cache clear fixed it)
+- Cache or session issues: by far the most frequent, usually cleared by a force-close or cache clear

-- Outdated app build: 3 cases (App Store or Play Store update fixed it)
+- Outdated app build: fixed by an App Store or Play Store update

-- Connectivity mismatch: 2 cases (toggling airplane mode fixed it)
+- Connectivity mismatch: fixed by toggling airplane mode

-- Account-side flag: 1 case (logging out and back in fixed it)
+- Account-side flag: fixed by logging out and back in

 If you also see “Couldn’t refresh feed” alongside Reels failures, our Instagram couldn’t refresh feed walkthrough covers the network-level causes that overlap with this issue.